Gérard Depardieu: 1990s-2000s

-Depardieu's next film was the American romantic comedy Green Card, directed by Peter Weir and co-starring Andie MacDowell.
-His first Hollywood picture, it was specifically conceived as a vehicle to introduce him to a wide English-speaking audience.
-Though the film performed moderately at the box-office, it earned Depardieu a Golden Globe Award for Best Actor.
-However, remarks Depardieu had made in a 1978 interview about raping women during his teenage years re-emerged in the American press.
-The resulting controversy damaged his nascent Hollywood career.
-It was speculated in the French media that it had also prevented him from winning the Academy Award for Cyrano de Bergerac.

-In 1991 Depardieu starred in two successful films, the comedy My Father the Hero and Alain Corneau's period drama Tous les Matins du Monde, which won critical acclaim.
+In 1991, Depardieu starred in two successful French films, the comedy My Father the Hero and Alain Corneau's critically-acclaimed period drama Tous les Matins du Monde.
 In the latter film, he and his son Guillaume portrayed the same character at different ages.
 Depardieu next started filming Ridley Scott's historical epic 1492: Conquest of Paradise, in which he starred as Christopher Columbus.
-Released in 1992 to celebrate the 500th anniversary of Columbus' voyage, the film flopped in the United States but did good business in Europe.
+Released in 1992 to celebrate the 500th anniversary of Columbus' voyage, it flopped in the United States but performed well in Europe.
+While Scott later mentioned the film as one he was proud of, he acknowledged that Depardieu's accent in English had worked against it.
 Also in 1992, Depardieu was the Jury President for the Cannes film festival.